We offer assistance to faculty developing grants related to education and educational evaluation.

 Letters of support

-If the timing and conditions fit, we’d be happy to write a letter of support.
+If the timing and conditions fit, we would be happy to write a letter of support.
 However, we cannot write such letters without proper notice or without reviewing and discussing the grant in detail.

 In preparing your grant, you must develop an evaluation plan to determine if you achieved your educational objectives.
 We can help you develop your plan.
 Always consult the grant guidelines and/or your program officer to see who should conduct the evaluation.
 Some grants allow the evaluation to be conducted internally i.e. by you or members of your project team.
 Others require you to use an external evaluator who works at Northwestern but is NOT a member of your own project team, while others require an evaluator who is NOT an employee of Northwestern.
 You must allocate appropriate funds for conducting the evaluation.
 Certain foundations and agencies, such as NSF, expect you will allocate a substantive portion of the budget (10 to 15 percent) for evaluation of the education component.